himangshu24/xls_maneger/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby 3.0.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* mysql Database

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* run "bundle install" and start the mysql server 'sudo service mysql start' (ubunto user) and run 'rails server' after that I think it will be running

+* Services (xls file data import)